 Founders Fund maintains a generalist investment approach, funding companies across all stages, sectors, and geographies.
 The firm emphasizes investments in revolutionary technologies that have the potential to reshape industries and society at large.

-In April 2025, Founders Fund closed a $4.6 billion growth equity fund, marking the largest capital raise in the firm’s history.
-This fund significantly surpasses the $3.4 billion second growth fund raised in 2022 and reflects the firm’s continued confidence in backing bold, high-potential ventures across various stages.
+In April 2025, Founders Fund closed a $4.6 billion growth equity fund, at the time the largest capital raise in the firm's 20-year history, surpassing the $3.4 billion second growth fund raised in 2022.

 Leadership